-This course provides an introduction to special education and in early childhood settings.
+ECE 033 Inclusion of Children With Special Needs Units: 3 This course provides an introduction to special education and in early childhood settings.
 Introduces the variations in development of children with special needs ages birth through eight and the resulting impact on families.
 Includes an overview of historical and societal influences, laws relating to children with special needs, and the identification and referral process.
 The role of child development professionals and paraprofessionals in serving children with disabilities is emphasized.
 Strategies to include children with special needs in full inclusion settings is emphasized.

+Lecture Hours: 54 Lab Hours: None Repeatable: No

+Grading: Letter

+Prerequisite: ECE-010

+Advisory: None

+Limitation on enrollme nt: None

-Transfer Status: CSU Degree Applicable: AA/AS COD GE: None CSU GE: None IGETC: None
+Transfer Status: CSU Degree Applicat ole: AA/AS

+COD GE: None CSU GE: None IGETC: None